iO-Academy/website-template/README.md

 # website-template
 This template can be used as the basis of new websites.

-Copy the whole folder and rename it.
+You can download the zip file, unzip/decompress it, copy the whole folder and rename it.